MertGtHub/MertModPvP/README.md

 ⚜️Gelişmeler, sizi uzaya götürecektir!

 # ENG-VERSION (English)
-uitable for downloading Version 1.20.1.
+Suitable for downloading Version 1.20.1.
 Minecraft should be at version 1.20.1.
 Stay tuned for updates!
 ⚜️Developments will take you to space!